 Why STONE DESIGN

 For nearly 30 years, Stone Design has been the Midwest's leading supplier of natural stone in both slab and tile.
-In more recent years, Stone Design has branched off to include the distribution of Colorquartz, JAaron Wood Countertops, Neolith Porcelain slab and tile, Trend Tile, DryTreat Sealers, Hanafinn cleaners, and Vetrazzo recycled countertops.
+In more recent years, Stone Design has branched off to include the distribution of Colorquartz, JAaron Wood Countertops, Neolith compact sintered surfaces in slab and tile, Trend Tile, DryTreat Sealers & Hanafinn cleaners.
 We serve an extensive base of designers, architects, builders, tile contractors, distributors and fabricators throughout the U.S.

 Our own fleet of slab delivery trucks make regularly scheduled runs throughout our territory, which includes: Illinois, Iowa, Kentucky, Wisconsin, Indiana, Minnesota, Michigan, Ohio, Missouri and Nebraska.